zsiciarz/pygcvs/docs/usage.rst

 The following fields are available:

+``constellation``
+    A three-letter abbreviation of constellation in which the star can be found, normalized to upper case.
+For example *OPH*, *CRB* etc.

 ``name``
     Variable star designation, such as *RR LYR*, *V838 MON* etc. The name is always normalized to upper case.